Potential Agent

 Real Estate Can Be a Great Fit.
 It Can Also Humble You Fast.

 Flexible schedule sounds nice.
 Helping people buy and sell homes sounds meaningful.
-Being able to build your own business sounds good too.
+Building your own business sounds good too.

 Then the actual job shows up.
 Contracts.
 Communication.
 Organization.
 Follow-up.
 Rejection.
 Client care.
 Time blocking.
 Lead conversion.
 Problem solving while everyone else is having feelings at full volume.